What Happened To Programming In The 2010s?

 But if we take a closer look, a lot has changed around us.
 Many things we take for granted today didn't exist a decade ago.

-Back in 2009, I wrote jQuery plugins, ran websites on shared hosting services, and uploaded content via FTP.
+Back in 2009, we wrote jQuery plugins, ran websites on shared hosting services, and uploaded content via FTP.
 Sometimes code was copy-pasted from dubious forums, tutorials on blogs, or even hand-transcribed from books.
 Stack Overflow (which launched on 15th of September 2008) was still in its infancy.
 Version control was done with CVS or SVN — or not at all.
 I signed up for Github on 3rd of January 2010.
 Nobody had even heard of a Raspberry Pi (which only got released in 2012).

 Even more exciting: all of the above languages are developed in the open now, and the source code is freely available on Github.
 That means, everyone can contribute to their development — a big testament to Open Source.